How to Grow Parasol Mushrooms (Macrolepiota procera) at Home

 • Duration of culture: perennial, established permanently over many years

 In their natural habitat, Parasol mushrooms (Macrolepiota procera) thrive in sunny forests, along roadsides, and in meadows.
 For garden cultivation, selecting a location that receives full to partial sunlight is ideal.
 Given that the mycelium of the Parasol mushroom expands extensively through the soil in search of nutrients, it’s wise to steer clear of areas near trees or at the very edge of forests.
-These spots are often already inhabited by wild mycorrhizal fungi, which can compete with the Parasol mushroom for resources.

 What You’ll Need